itzg/docker-mc-proxy/README.md

   Additional -X options to pass to the JVM.

+* **NETWORKADDRESS_CACHE_TTL**=60

+  Number of seconds to cache the successful network address lookups.
+A lower value is helpful when Minecraft server containers are restarted and/or rescheduled and re-assigned a new container IP address.

 * **PLUGINS**

   Used to download a comma seperated list of *.jar urls to the plugins folder.